bdlm/log/README.md

 Note that `bdlm/log` is fully api-compatible with the stdlib logger, so you can replace your `log` imports everywhere or using a strangler pattern with `"github.com/bdlm/log"` and add the full logging flexibility to your service without impacting existing code.

-The default log format of this package does not match the stdlib logger's default output so a compatible formatter, `STDFormatter`, is provided if changing your log format isn't an option:
+The default log format of this package does not match the stdlib logger's default output so a compatible formatter, `STDFormatter`, is provided:

 ```go
 log.SetFormatter(&log.STDFormatter{